breezeight/nicola_blog/_guides/bash.markdown

 number=three
 echo "Number = $number"     # Number = 0
-# Tries to evaluate the string "three" as an integer.
+# WARNING: Tries to evaluate the string "three" as an integer.
+It evaluate to 0.

+number=3.4 # syntax error: invalid arithmetic operator (error token is ".4")
 ```